CentreSecuriteIA/aisafety_atlas_multilingual/README.md

 ## Localization
 - [ ] incorporate i18n -> Current work on Branch https://github.com/CentreSecuriteIA/aisafety_atlas_multilingual/tree/to_multilingual
 - [ ] move all data into json files out of react components
+- [ ] take into account the new features introduced in version 3.9 of Docusaurus regarding internationalisation.

 **Mandatory:**
 - _Technical_:
-    - [ ] adapt the breadcrumb links in the header of translated textbook pages
+    - [x] adapt the breadcrumb links in the header of translated textbook pages
     - [ ] translate labels in the reading setting panel
     - [ ] translate the tooltips of "scroll to top" and "scroll to bottom" buttons
     - [ ] translate the "Edit this page" link at the bottom of each page
-    - [ ] the links in the list of chapters in the landing page
+    - [x] the links in the list of chapters in the landing page
     - [ ] make Algolia search working for localized languages
 - _Content_:
     - [ ] checked the quality of the translations